arturkw/dev-notes/kafka/Exam notes.md

 	- **--unavailable-partitions:** If set when describing topics, only show partitions whose **leader is not available**.
 	- **--under-min-isr-partitions:** If set when describing topics, only show partitions whose ISR count is less than the configured minimum.
 	- **--under-replicated-partitions:** If set when describing topics, only show under replicated partitions.
+- to list all topics use command `./bin/kafka-topics.sh --bootstrap-server localhost:9092 --list`
+- `kafka-acls --authorizer-properties zookeeper.connect=localhost:2181 --add --allow-principal User:kafkauser --operation read --topic pageviews` - allow the user `kafkauser` to read from, but not to write to `pageviews` topic

 ## Sending Messages with Null
 - Value: Message is deleted.